tosdr/tosback-versions/protonmail/Terms of Service.md

 ### Use of the Service

 You agree to not use this Service for any unlawful or prohibited activities.
-You also agree to not disrupt the ProtonMail networks and servers.
+You also agree to not disrupt the Company’s networks and servers.

-You further agree to not use ProtonMail to send Spam, junk mail, bulk emails or mailing list emails that contain persons that have not specifically agreed to be included on that list.
-Any account found to be sending the aforementioned type of emails will be immediately suspended.

-For the purpose of these Terms and Conditions, Spam shall refer to irrelevant or unsolicited messages sent over the internet, typically to large numbers of users, for the purposes of advertising, phishing, spreading malware or virus ("Spam").
+For the purpose of these Terms and Conditions, Spam shall refer to irrelevant or unsolicited messages sent over the internet, typically to large numbers of users, for the purposes of advertising, phishing, spreading malware or virus (“Spam”).

+You agree to not use the Service to send Spam, junk mail, bulk emails or mailing list emails that contain persons that have not specifically agreed to be included on that list.
+You further agree to not use the Service to store or share unlawful content.

+Any account found to be sending, storing or sharing the aforementioned type of emails or contents will be immediately suspended.

-Having multiple free accounts is an acceptable use of the service, as long as it is done in a proportionate and reasonable way (e.g. bulk sign-ups or large numbers of accounts created by a single organization or individual are not considered reasonable use of the service).
-Free accounts can also only be created and maintained by their effective users (e.g. it is not acceptable to create accounts in anyone else's name and later transfer credentials to that third party).
-The Company reserves the right to take action against any free account which it considers abusive in that regard.
+Having multiple free accounts is an acceptable use of the Service, as long as it is done in a proportionate and reasonable way (e.g. bulk sign-ups or large numbers of accounts created by a single organization or individual are not considered reasonable use of the service).
+Free accounts can also only be created and maintained by their effective users (e.g. it is not acceptable to create accounts in anyone else’s name and later transfer credentials to that third party).

+The Company reserves the right to take actions against any free account considered abusive in that regard.

 Trading or selling a ProtonMail account to a third party is prohibited and the Company reserves the right to suspend infringing accounts.
 This rule does not apply to our Lifetime Accounts, which can be sold or traded exclusively through the Company.

-We may also terminate accounts which are being used for illegal activity, particularly in response to court orders from the competent authorities informing us of such illegal activity.
+We may also terminate accounts which are being used for illegal activities, particularly in response to court orders from the competent authorities informing us of such illegal activity.

 The Company has no obligation to store or forward the contents of terminated accounts.
-We also have no obligation to store messages for accounts that are over their storage quotas.
+We also have no obligation to store messages or contents for accounts that exceed their storage quotas.

 Due to the encrypted nature of the Service, you acknowledge that the Company has no ability or obligation to recover your data if you misplace your decryption password.

 Although it is not the current practice, we reserve the right to suspend or delete accounts that are inactive for over three months.
 Paid accounts with active paid status are not subject to this measure.

 ### Limited Warranties and Liability

-The Company cannot make any warranty about the reliability of the Service or guarantee the security of user data despite best efforts.
+The Company cannot make any warranty about the reliability of the Service or guarantee the security of user data, despite best efforts.
 The Service is provided “as is” and you agree to not hold the Company responsible nor to seek indemnification for any damages that may arise as a result of the loss of use, data, or profits connected to the performance of the Service or failure in such performance.

 Furthermore, you will not hold the Company liable or seek indemnification if confidential material is unintentionally released as the result of a security failure or vulnerability in the performance of the Service.